krvivi28/cn_test_codes/lecture-6/topic-2/problem/problemStatement.md

 # Render Blog Form

     1.Implement a route handler for a GET request to "/createblog" in index.js.

-    2.Complete the renderBlogForm function defined in blog.controller.js to render the "renderBlogForm" view and return it as the response.
+    2.Complete the renderBlogForm function defined in blog.controller.js.
+The renderBlogForm function should serve as the controller for the "/createblog" route, rendering the "renderBlogForm" view.

+    3.Add the necessary middleware to parse the request body.

 # Render Blogs

     1.Implement a route handler for a GET request to "/" in index.js.

     2.Complete the renderBlogs function, as defined in blog.controller.js, to render the "blogs" view.
-This view will display all the data from the "blogs" array in blog.model.js and return it as the response.
+This view will display all the data from the "blogs" array in blog.model.js.
-    Additionally, implement the "blogs" view, which will list all the data for the blogs.
+    The renderBlogs function should serve as the controller for the "/createblog" route Additionally, implement the "blogs" view, which will list all the data for the blogs.

 # Add New Blog